 This observation is supported by Fig. 9.
 As expected, the WCET inflation decreases as the number of LLC ways allocated to Matrix increases.
-The average case (which is of relevance to Level C but omitted due to lack of space) shows a similar trend.
+The average case presented in Appendix A shows a similar trend.
 Note that frame-buffer accesses do not break LLC isolation because CPUs 1 and 3 use different partitions in the LLC.
 The inflation seen here is due to DRAM bank conflicts.